Bayesian Non-stationary Linear Bandits for Large-Scale Recommender Systems: Numerical Analysis

+To deploy the DeepFM in an online recommender system setting, we proceed as follows.
+During an initial exploration phase of length $1000$, arms are chosen uniformly at random.
+After the exploration phase, we re-train the model from scratch every $1000$ time steps on all the already observed context-reward pairs.
+After that, we use the DeepFM model to estimate the expected reward of each user-item pair using the given context vector and then choose the arm with the highest estimated reward.
+After the reward is revealed by the environment, it is saved in the model memory to be used later for re-training the model.
+This way, we deploy a CTR prediction model in our experiments such that it can make use of newly gathered data over time.

-We repeat the experiments by running the algorithms for $T = 100,000$ over $5$ repetitions and report the results by averaging over the repetitions.
-There are $2,406$ and $47,983$ unique users in the experiments on the MovieLens and Jester dataset, respectively. \textbf{Table \ref{Table:results}} lists the average cumulative reward and the average runtime of each policy corresponding to different datasets.
-For BCMAB-RP and CBRAP, we list the results for different reduced dimensions.
-We reduce the context dimension to $5\%$, $10\%$, and $20\%$ of the original context dimension to analyze the effect of the reduced dimension $d$ on the algorithms' performance.
+We run the algorithms on the evaluation data for each dataset using the aforementioned setup for $5$ repetitions and report the results by averaging over the repetitions.
+Random projection matrix, if used, stays the same for each repetition.
+We report the average runtime, the average cumulative reward, and the average cumulative NDCG@5 of each policy.
+For D-LinTS-RP and CBRAP, we reduce the context dimension to $5\%$, $10\%$, $20\%$, and $50\%$ of the original context dimension to analyze the effect of the reduced dimension $d$ on the algorithms' performance.
+For the sake of presentation, in \textbf{Table \ref{Table:results}}, we list some selected results corresponding to context-aware benchmarks and reduced dimensions equal to $20\%$ and $50\%$ of the original dimension, and defer the full results to Appendix \ref{app:AddExps}.
+All the policies are evaluated on a single compute node with 64 Intel Xeon Gold 6226R CPUs and 64G of RAM.

-The experimental results show the trade-off between the time consumption and the cumulative reward.
-As we increase the reduced dimension $d$, the regret of BCMAB-RP decreases, i.e., the average cumulative reward increases while its runtime increases.
-BCMAB-RP performs better than Linear TS and LinUCB in terms of runtime.
-Although $\epsilon$-greedy and Random algorithms have a lower runtime than BCMAB-RP, they show a suboptimal performance concerning the average cumulative reward.
-As expected, our algorithm surpasses CBRAP in terms of the average runtime and cumulative reward for the MovieLens dataset, as it corresponds to a large-scale scenario with many items and high-dimensional contexts.
-In contrast, for the Jester dataset, the set of arms is small.
-Consequently, BCMAB-RP and CBRAP have comparable runtime.
-Still, BCMAB-RP achieves more cumulative reward than CBRAP.

-We depict the average Click-Through-Rate (CTR) of different policies for the MovieLens and Jester datasets in \textbf{Fig. \ref{fig:movielens_ctr}} and \textbf{Fig. \ref{fig:jester_ctr}}, respectively.
-For the MovieLens dataset, BCMAB-RP with reduced context dimension $d = 24$ ($20\%$) improves its CTR over time and surpasses other benchmarks by the end of the time horizon.
-BCMAB-RP with $d = 12$ ($10\%$) still results in a CTR more than CBRAP with different reduced dimensions.
-For the Jester dataset, BCMAB-RP with $d = 60$ ($20\%$) and $d = 15$ ($5\%$) exhibits the highest CTRs, and it has a better runtime compared to LinUCB and Linear TS.
-For the Jester and MovieLens datasets, BCMAB-RP with all reduced dimensions exhibits CTRs more than $\epsilon$-greedy and Random algorithms, which are blind to side information.